-Transitioning into remote work, however, isn’t all cupcakes and butterflies.
-Before you begin, there’s a lot of reading to be done.
-The internet is overloaded with blogs talking about the various aspects of remote working, so we’ve sourced our favourites and put them into one simple blog post.
+Transitioning into remote work isn’t all cupcakes and butterflies.
+Before you begin, there’s a lot of research to be done.

 1. For facts

 For all the facts and figures about remote working, Global workplace analytics is the place to go.
 They’ve gathered research on agile work from more than 4,000 sources and found the most common pros and cons of working remotely.

 If you’ve still got questions, remote.co has the answers.
 They’ve asked companies who have made the leap just how they did it.
 Discover tips and tricks, learn how to hire remotely and ask their large community of remote workers for advice.

 To get the most out of remote work, you’ll want to schedule some travel.
 Nomad List have devised a directory of remote-friendly countries.
 Filter your search by budget, quality of nightlife and wifi access, among many other factors.